Frequently Asked Questions

 Yes!
 You can order samples here.
 I only charge you for the cost of posting the samples.
 Please note that I need you to specify which types you would like me to include.
 This can be done in the message box when you click on your shopping cart.
 Specify which colours, rope and/or string, plus thickness you want.

-My rope comes from two different manufacturers, one in Sweden and one in Turkey.
-The rope bundles and all the single twist string is made in Turkey, while the organic 3-ply rope on spools is made in Sweden.
+My rope and string comes from two different manufacturers, one in Sweden and one in Turkey.
+The coloured 3-ply rope and all the coloured single twist string is made in Turkey, while all the organic rope and string is made in Sweden.

 Yes.
 If you have a registered EU VAT company I can send you an invoice for bank transfer without VAT included.
 I also offer wholesale prices for larger orders, but only to EU VAT registered companies.
 Contact me and I can send you a list of prices.